 The Statue Foundation Fellowships to Promote Diversity in Clinical Psychology for Immigrants or Refugees

 The New School for Social Research is pleased to announce the Statue Foundation Fellowship Program in Clinical Psychology.
-The fellowship provides funding to incoming or current first or second year PhD students in clinical psychology who are committed to contributing to culturally-engaged research, teaching, or practice that addresses the needs and concerns of underserved communities.
-These include immigrants or refugees, other racial, ethnic, or cultural minorities, low income individuals and families, and sexual minorities.
-In addition, individuals who are interested in basic or clinical research that has clear relevance to such populations are also encouraged to apply.
+This fellowship provides funding to incoming or current first- or second-year PhD students in clinical psychology who are committed to contributing to culturally engaged research, teaching, or practice that addresses the needs and concerns of underserved communities.
+These include immigrants and refugees; other racial, ethnic, or cultural minorities; low-income individuals and families; and sexual minorities.
+Individuals who are interested in basic or clinical research with clear relevance to such populations are also encouraged to apply.

 The award covers annual tuition costs and is renewable for up to three years.
-Students in the Statue Foundation Fellowship Program contribute to the education of both their fellow students and faculty in the Clinical Psychology PhD program at The New School about issues and concerns relevant to populations that are often underrepresented or marginalized in mainstream clinical psychology, e.g., acculturative stress, racism and prejudice, survivor guilt, the effects of torture, the impact of poverty, disparities in mental health care, and culturally adapted treatments.
-To fulfill this mission, fellows are expected to (a) organize colloquia and community events relevant to these topics, (b) conduct at least two presentations (on relevant research or clinical practice topics) to the department, university, or as part of a professional conference, and (c) serve on the psychology department’s diversity committee.
-The fellowship recipients are also encouraged to collaborate with faculty on research that is both culturally grounded and relevant to the specific concerns and issues of underserved communities.
+Students in the Statue Foundation Fellowship Program contribute to the education of both their fellow students and faculty in the PhD Clinical Psychology program at The New School on issues relevant to populations that are often underrepresented or marginalized in mainstream clinical psychology; these issues may include acculturative stress, racism and prejudice, survivor guilt, the effects of torture, the impact of poverty, disparities in mental health care, and culturally adapted treatments.
+To fulfill this mission, fellows are expected to (1) organize colloquia and community events relevant to these topics, (2) offer at least two presentations (on relevant research or clinical practice topics) to the department or the university or as part of a professional conference, and (3) serve on the Psychology Department’s diversity committee.
+Fellowship recipients are also encouraged to collaborate with faculty on research that is both culturally grounded and relevant to the specific concerns and issues of underserved communities.
 Preference is given to those who have previously demonstrated a commitment to working with the populations or issues described above.
-Announcements calling for applications from NSSR psychology students will be made available in January, with a March 1 deadline for application submission.
+Announcements calling for applications from NSSR psychology students will be made available in January.
+The deadline for application submission is March 1.